Skip to main content

 Setup the dependencies

-Follow the tutorial here installing the dependencies here.
+Follow the tutorial for installing the dependencies.

 Deploy the Celestia bridge node

-Install the celestia-node binary, which will be used to run the Bridge Node.
+Install the celestia-node binary, which will be used to run the bridge node.

-Follow the tutorial for installing celestia-node here.
+Follow the tutorial for installing celestia-node.

 Initialize the bridge node